Causality-Aware Spatiotemporal Graph Neural Networks for Spatiotemporal Time Series Imputation: Abstract

 \section{Abstract}

-Spatiotemporal time series is the foundation of understanding human activities and their impacts, which is usually collected via monitoring sensors placed at different locations.
-The collected data usually contains missing values due to various failures, e.g., mechanical damage, which have significant impact on data analysis.
-To impute the missing values, a lot of methods have been introduced in the literature.
-When recovering a specific data point, most existing methods tend to take into consideration all the information relevant to that point regardless of whether they have a cause-and-effect relationship.
+Spatiotemporal time series are usually collected via monitoring sensors placed at different locations, which usually contain missing values due to various failures, such as mechanical damages and Internet outages.
+Imputing the missing values is crucial for analyzing time series.
+When recovering a specific data point, most existing methods consider all the information relevant to that point regardless of the cause-and-effect relationship.
 During data collection, it is inevitable that some unknown confounders are included, e.g., background noise in time series and non-causal shortcut edges in the constructed sensor network.
-These confounders could open backdoor paths between the input and output -- in other words, they establish non-causal correlations between the input and output.
-Over-exploiting these non-causal correlations could result in overfitting and make the model vulnerable to noises.
-In this paper, we first revisit spatiotemporal time series imputation from a causal perspective, which shows the causal relationships among the input, output, embeddings and confounders.
-Next, we show how to block the confounders via the frontdoor adjustment.
-Based on the results of the frontdoor adjustment, we introduce a novel \underline{C}ausality-\underline{A}ware \underline{Sp}atiot\underline{e}mpo\underline{r}al Graph Neural Network (\casper), which contains a novel Spatiotemporal Causal Attention (SCA) and a Prompt Based Decoder (PBD).
+These confounders could open backdoor paths and establish non-causal correlations between the input and output.
+Over-exploiting these non-causal correlations could cause overfitting.
+In this paper, we first revisit spatiotemporal time series imputation from a causal perspective and show how to block the confounders via the frontdoor adjustment.
+Based on the results of frontdoor adjustment, we introduce a novel \underline{C}ausality-\underline{A}ware \underline{Sp}atiot\underline{e}mpo\underline{r}al Graph Neural Network (\casper), which contains a novel Prompt Based Decoder (PBD) and a Spatiotemporal Causal Attention (SCA).
 PBD could reduce the impact of confounders and SCA could discover the sparse causal relationships among embeddings.
 Theoretical analysis reveals that SCA discovers causal relationships based on the values of gradients.
-We evaluate \casper\ on three real-world datasets, and the experimental results show that \casper\ could outperforms the baselines and could effectively discover the causal relationships.
+We evaluate \casper\ on three real-world datasets, and the experimental results show that \casper\ could outperform the baselines and could effectively discover the causal relationships.